Kurazume/HEARTS/Manual.md

 ![image](image/26.png)

-2. Choose the name of HoloLens 2, and press “CONNECT” button.
+2. Choose your HoloLens 2, and press “CONNECT” button.

-If the name of HoloLens 2 is not found, check Bluetooth connection.
+If your HoloLens 2 is not found, check Bluetooth connection.

 ![image](image/42.png)